RIPE-NCC/ripe-database-documentation/docs/02.What-is-the-RIPE-Database/01-Purpose-and-Content-of-the-RIPE-Database.md

 * Converting attributes values
 * All these transformations are marked by "End Of Line" comments in the objects

-To use GRP from the [web interface](https://apps.db.ripe.net/search/query.html), select the appropiate radio button below the seach box.
+To use GRS from the [web interface](https://apps.db.ripe.net/search/query.html), select the appropiate radio button below the seach box.
 When using telnet or the whois command line client, add the "--resource" flag to your query to query only the dummified GRS databases, or the "-a" flag to query all available databases, i.e. GRS sources and the original RIPE Database combined.

 ![](~@imgs/GRSquery.png)